-The RTOS Object Viewer (ROV) is a stop-mode debugging tool provided by XDCtools.
-For information, see the RTSC-pedia page on ROV at http://rtsc.eclipse.org/docs-tip/RTSC\Object\Viewer.
+Tools > RTOS Object View (ROV) is a stop-mode debugging tool for use with TI-RTOS applications.
+For information, see Section 6.5.3, ROV for System Stacks and Task Stacks and the wiki page on ROV at http://rtsc.eclipse.org/docs-tip/RTSC\Object\Viewer.